eugenemedvediev/articles/tmux/tmux_intro.md

 install it on different platforms.
 The easiest way is to try it by yourself.

 - What's next?
-%% insert here link to the next article or announce it.
 I plan to write small article about basic tmux terms and how to make simple and minimalistic setup.
 Stay tuned.

 Next: Simple and minimalistic tmux setup
 - Tmux use case
 - How to automate my personal tmux session layout(s) using scripts?
 - How to automate tmux layout using plugins out of the box?

+Minimal setup.
+I plan to write next article about tmux basics.